mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Deckers not using a cybernetic link are Immune to the damaging effects of black IC.
 Sure, a tortoise (see p.
 177) can stand up to the punishment, but he's got to get to the black IC In the first place.
 Once black IC scores a hit, the decker may either hang tough or jack out.

-### Nodes

-The Matrix is composed of billions of nodes.
-A group of nodes that works together is called a system.
-A system is a single computer, usually a mainframe (a big, non-portable computer).

-Nodes are connected by datalines, which have no Security Rating.
-There is no IC on a dataline, nor any hardware to run programs, so no Matrix combat can occur there.
-If combat crosses through a dataline, it will continue in the node to which the line connects.
-Datalines look like translucent narrow bridges, pathways, or tunnels of energy, pulsing as data Hows through them.

-Following are descriptions of the seven basic types of node: what they are, examples of how they appear from inside (the construct), what the decker can do when Inside (system operations), and the types of nodes to which they connect.

-#### Central Processing Unit (CPU)
-Every system has only one central processing unit, or CPU.
-It is the heart and brain of the system.
-Most systems have powerful IC guarding the CPU.

-System Operations
-- Cancel Alert: Cancels a passive alert signal.
-An active alert program in progress is beyond the decker's control.
-Triggering a cancel alert operation will not prevent subsequent alerts from performing their function.
-- Change Node: This Is a "teleport" straight into any node In the system.
-This only works one way; once there, the decker cannot "teleport" back to the CPU.
-- Dlsplay Map: The gamemaster must show the decker-player a map of the system.
-It shows its nodes and their security codes, but no IC, files, or anything else.
-- Shutdown: This crashes the system and dumps any deckers anywhere In the system.

-#### Datastore (DS)
-A datastore holds Information, or flies.
-From the decker's point of view, this is where the loot is.
-Datastores also tend to be heavily loaded with IC.

-- Erase: Wipe out one file (e.g., erase a police record).
-- Edit: Change contents of a file (e.g., awarding someone straight A's on a college transcript).
-- Read: Reading a Ille works like downloading it.
-The decker does not actually copy it, so the deck does not need storage to hold it.
-The decker Is skimming the file's contents.
-If a character wants to find the private telecom number for a corporate officer, he should read the personnel files.
-The gamemaster is the judge of what a decker can get from a file by reading.
-Simple facts like names, dates, phone numbers, addresses, and so on are easy to remember.
-Highly technical data cannot be memorized.
-For example, if the decker wants to find and sell a complex formula, he must download it.
-- Transfer: Copy data to a cyberdeck's storage (downloading) or from storage to the datastore (uploading).

-#### I/0 Ports (I/OP)

-An I/OP is a limited-access node that opens the system to various data input/output devices: terminals, cyberdecks, printers, graphics displays, data readers for optical chips, and so on.
-A decker can jack into the system through these devices using a cyberdeck.
-In big systems, a single I/OP node could be the access point for hundreds of devices.

-- Display Message: Display a message on the terminal the I/OP controls.
-- Lockout: Lock the I/OP out of the system.
-Nothing it controls can contact the computer now.
-If the I/OP representsacybertermlnal that someone is using, the decker must crash the terminal through Matrix combat first.

-#### Sub-Processor Units (SPU)
-An SPU Isa small computer that is "slaved" toa more powerful one.
-The CPU gives it orders, and the SPU does various jobs for the boss node.
-Some SPUs are just "traffic cops," connecting datalines to other nodes.
-Others might lead to datastores or other goodies.

-#### System Access Node (SAN)
-A SAN connects to other systems or to the Grid.
-They are the doorways into systems.

-Lockout: The decker can lock the SAN, preventing any other persona from using it.

-#### Slave Node (SN)
-A slave node controls some physic.al process or device, anything from an electric coffeemaker to an assembly line to the elevators for a corp HQ building.
-A decker can jack into the system through a slave node.

-- Control: The decker can control whatever the slave node controls, whether it be making the coffee boil over or shutting down the assembly line.
-- Sensor Readout: The decker can read any sensors or cameras run by the slave node.
-For example, the slave controlling building security would let the decker use the security cameras.

 ---